Policies & Risks

 Senior Dogs

-Seniors also tend NOT to be tolerant of grooming so it is in everyone’s best interest to do what is quick & easy to keep them hygienic and comfortable and NOT for appearance.
+Senior dogs are, therefore, groomed for health/sanitary reasons.
 If we find the grooming to be too stressful, dangerous or unhealthy, they can’t stand, or too fidgety, we may stop.
-We do our best but THEY decide how much we can do.
-We may tell you that we can no longer groom your dog.
+We do our best, but THEY decide how much we can do.
+Your dog’s tolerance level for stress, strangers or handling can make them anxious or reactive.
+We may decide that we can no longer groom your dog.
 We will not risk hurting your dog.

 De-Matting/Shaving